Travelling with EUR 10,000 or more?

 Don't forget to declare it!

-Who must make a declaration?
+Who must lodge a declaration?

-Where must I make the declaration?
+Where I have to lodge the declaration?

 What if I fail to complete the declaration or submit a false one?